openworm/openworm_docs/docs/index.md

 OpenWorm believes that the challenges of solving brain simulation, even for the simplest of model organisms, require open access and collaborative solutions.

-OpenWorm is actively working to achieve its goal - creating the world's first virtual organism in a computer - by:
+OpenWorm is actively working to achieve its goal of creating the world's first virtual organism in a computer by:

 > -   bringing together highly motivated scientists and engineers in an open space
 > -   pushing away all the red tape by taking open science to the extreme